 There is a big probability these books are available in your university library so you won’t pay a penny.
 Ask senior academics or your own adviser/supervisor about similar books such as “Writing for Computer Science” but for your own specific field.
 It is good to read such books in advance if you plan on starting a PhD or Master or even for undergraduate assignments and essays, so you do not spend enormous amount of time doing that and wasting time during your degree.

-There are some books that are tailored for apparently “International Students” (meaning non-UK students).
+There are some books that are tailored for international students (meaning non-UK students).
 I will include one example below for you to consider:

 Books for specific disciplines

-Many books are tailored to a specific research topic or field or discipline which is extremely convenient and important for you since you learn what is expected in your particular field of research.
+Many books are tailored to a specific research topic or discipline which is extremely convenient and important for you since you learn what is expected in your particular field of research.

 NB: The following list is just a taster of what this category looks like for very few fields – you will find tons of these for a lot of disciplines – please invest in one of these books for your particular field: